5th Cavalry Regiment: Vietnam War

-The regiment was reorganized in August 1963 as the 1st and 2nd Battalions, 5th Cavalry Regiment and later as the 3rd Squadron, 5th Armored Cavalry.
-The units arrived at Fort Benning in 1965, and then proceeded to South Vietnam as air and armored cavalry.
-The 1st Cavalry Division was the first full division committed to the Vietnam War.
+The regiment was reorganized in August 1963 as the 1st and 2nd Battalions, 5th Cavalry Regiment, with the 3rd Squadron, 5th Cavalry added later and serving with the 9th Infantry Division as its armored cavalry squadron.
+The 1st and 2nd Battalions were organized at Fort Benning in 1965 as airmobile infantry, and then deployed to South Vietnam as part of the 1st Cavalry Division.

+1st and 2nd Battalions

-Between 12–13 September 1965, the bulk of the 1st Cavalry Division arrived in South Vietnam and the 5th Cavalry was soon in action; from 18–20 September, 2-5 Cavalry supported friendly elements in Operation Gibraltar.
+Between 12 and 13 September 1965, the bulk of the 1st Cavalry Division arrived in South Vietnam and the 5th Cavalry was soon in action; from 18 to 20 September, 2-5 Cavalry supported friendly elements in Operation Gibraltar.
 However, their first real test did not come until the Battle of Ia Drang.
 During the fight for LZ X-Ray, elements of the 7th Cavalry were surrounded by large People's Army of Vietnam (PAVN) forces, and 2-5 Cavalry arrived to help.
 They arrived on the American line and quickly engaged enemy forces, eventually rescuing the "lost platoon" led by SGT Ernie Savage.
 Once the battle was complete, the 2/5th Cavalrymen set out for LZ Columbus while Alpha Company 1/5th Cavalry and 2/7th Cavalry set out for LZ Albany.
 The column was ambushed by the PAVN near LZ Albany losing 155 killed for the loss of at least 403 PAVN killed.
 The 1st Cavalry Division earned the Presidential Unit Citation for their role in the Ia Drang Campaign.

 The Viet Cong (VC) was being starved of their food supplies by allied forces, and American commanders launched Operation Paul Revere II on 2 August 1966 to prevent them from capturing rice from farmers; the 1st Cavalry Division was to be used in this operation.
 Near the border with Cambodia on 14 August, A Co, 1-5 Cavalry inadvertently engaged an entire PAVN battalion, and at the same time, B Co, 2-5 Cavalry began clearing out a series of enemy bunkers dug into the jungle.
 The next morning, 5th Cav troopers found the bodies of 138 enemy soldiers.

 On 13 September 1966, the US Army launched Operation Thayer, the largest air assault operation of the entire war.
 On 2 October, other elements of the 1st Cavalry Division were engaging in heavy combat, and A and C Companies, 1-5 Cavalry were sent east of the main forces to contain enemy movements.
 On the morning of 3 October, the two companies attacked south and drove the enemy into blocking positions set up by the 12th Cavalry; a classic hammer and anvil attack.